Kotlin/kotlin-spec/docs/kotlin.core/declarations.md

 If this type is omitted, it is inferred as if it was assigned the value of its expansion.
 If this inference fails, it is a compile-time error.

-If there are no operator functions `getValue()`/`setValue` on the delegate expression, another possibility is considered: a *provided* delegate.
+If the delegate expression has a suitable operator function called `provideDelegate`, a *provided* delegate is used instead.
 The provided delegate is accessed using the following expansion:

 ```kotlin